google/codeworld/web/help/main.md

 #### Scaling: Stretching Your Pictures ####

 Finally, you can *scale* a picture to stretch it or flip it over, either horizontally or vertically.
-To use scale, you'll give:
+To use `scaled`, you'll give:

 * A picture to stretch.
 * A factor by which to stretch the picture horizontally.
 1 means leave it